 Taizong's hell

 The Chinese hell scrolls presented here treat the afterlife as a spectacle, as a display intended for public consumption.
-Ostensibly based on Tang Emperor Taizong's visit to hell in the first half of the seventh century C.E., they attract their viewers through their dark and yet cartoonish torture scenes, appealing to the same morbid curiosity fed by gothic novels, horror movies and Halloween ghosts in the West.
+Ostensibly based on popular tales such as Tang Emperor Taizong's visit to hell in the first half of the seventh century C.E., they attract their viewers through their dark and yet cartoonish torture scenes, appealing to the same morbid curiosity fed by gothic novels, horror movies and Halloween ghosts in the West.
 Yet their main function was not entertainment but didactic, propagating a basic message of retribution.
 Every act of goodness will be rewarded; every act of evil will be justly answered.
 Releasing an animal intended for slaughter or financing the distribution of sutras will be recorded by scribes in heaven, improving one's chances of escaping hell for the "Pure Land" in the west.
 Cheating in the marketplace with deceptive weights and measures or behaving in an unfilial manner toward one's parents will be revealed in the karma mirror at judgment time, dooming the perpetrator to hideous torture.
 Retribution is certain, and the only unkown variable is just when it might occur.
 It could come in a year, a day or an hour, and that uncertainty in itself was incentive for immediate and constant moral vigilence.

-The gate to hell
+The threshold to hell

 (Please click to enter.)